After SNB shock, 'Swiss Made' may mean more expensive

 Sonova SOON.VX, the world's largest maker of hearing aids, was also singled out by analysts due to its Swiss-based manufacturing.
 Credit Suisse said the currency moves could knock as much as 20 percent off both companies' annual operating profit.

-While Straumann pledged to take a harder look at costs, for many small companies the room for maneuver is non-existent.
+While Straumann pledged to take a harder look at costs, for many small companies the room for manoeuvre is non-existent.

 "At some companies the lemon is already fully squeezed," said Roland Goethe, president of Swissmechanic, the employers' association for companies in the machinery, electronic and metalworking sectors.